Table of Contents

 Ok, so there is no best tent; different tents are better in certain situations.

 Most of the time, you’ll need to strike a balance between weight (ultralight tents) and durability (4-season tents).
-With durability also comes better performance in the wind, tougher, more waterproof floors, and additional insulation properties cooler climates.
+With durability also comes better performance in the wind, tougher, more waterproof floors, and additional insulation properties in cooler climates.

-High quality 4-season tents tend to be expensive, twice the pack weight/size of an ultralight equivalent and perform poorly in warmer climates where heavier fabrics (and reduced mesh) limit the tents ability to ventilate well.
+High-quality 4-season tents tend to be expensive, twice the pack weight/size of an ultralight equivalent and perform poorly in warmer climates where heavier fabrics (and reduced mesh) limit the tents ability to ventilate well.

-In summary, look for a tent that will suit both the climates you intend to travel through, the types of places you will camp and the amount of times you’ll need to use it.
+In summary, look for a tent that will suit both the climates you intend to travel through, the types of places you will camp and the number of times you’ll need to use it.

 Freestanding vs Tunnel Tents

-A great way to reduce your options, is to decide whether you’re after a tunnel or freestanding tent.
+A great way to reduce your options is to decide whether you’re after a tunnel or freestanding tent.